|Nutrition Facts (per serving)|

 Heat the olive oil in a large skillet over medium-high heat.

-Remove the veal from pan and arrange the cutlets on an oven-safe platter and put in the warming drawer or 200 F oven to keep warm.
+Remove the veal from the pan, arrange the cutlets on an oven-safe platter, and put in the warming drawer or 200 F oven to keep warm.

 Stir the chicken broth and Marsala wine into the mushrooms.
 Increase the heat to high and cook until liquid is reduced by about half.

 Stir the lemon juice into the mushroom mixture.
 Taste and add salt and pepper, as needed.